Inter Milan held by Fiorentina as Bayern Munich thrash Union Berlin - European round-up

-Denzel Dumfries salvages point for Inter Milan who lose ground again in race for Serie A title; Robert Lewandowski scores twice as Bayern Munich thrash Union Berlin to stay in pole position in Bundesliga title race
+Denzel Dumfries salvages point for Inter Milan who lose ground again in race for Serie A title; Leaders AC Milan and second-place Napoli win; Robert Lewandowski scores twice as Bayern Munich thrash Union Berlin to stay in pole position in Bundesliga title race

 Inter Milan dropped points again in the Serie A title race when they were held to a 1-1 draw by Fiorentina at the San Siro, after Denzel Dumfries cancelled out Lucas Torreira's opener.